top of page

 Fall is definitely in the air.
 Scents like Pumpkin spice and cinnamon bring back wonderful memories of cold nights and seasons shifting away from the heat of summer.
 Life as we knew it in the summer is almost over, it’s time to put away your bikinis and shorts and prepare to hunker down for winter.

 I love watching the birds fly south, sometimes even wishing I could go with them to the warm weather.
-Thank goodness we live in California where it’s not quite as extreme.
+Thank goodness we live in California where its not quite as extreme.
 Chicago would be a brutal awakening for this California girl.

 As the weather cools, the feel of briskness and moisture in the air, the leaves start turning yellow, gold, orange, and brown, the root vegetables are being harvested, and markets are filled with, rows and rows of pumpkins, gourds, and squash.